withbeautiful/withbeautiful/README.md

-- 🤎 Hi, I’m @withbeautiful
+- 🤎 Hi, I’m a digital nomad
 - 🧺 I’m interested in photography and minimalism
 - 🦦 I’m currently learning Elixir